 ***PERS Update - For Informational Purposes Only***

 This information is being provided to assist employees in researching, reviewing, and evaluating how proprosed PERS reform and/or changes may impact their retirement benefits.

 Employees are responsible for researching, verifying, and evaluating how these changes and reform measures may impact them and their retirement benefits.

 OSU is NOT providing legal interpretation of the PERS reform and/or changes and cannot evaluate how these changes may impact an individual employee’s retirement benefits.

 There are multiple bills that have been introduced in the 2017 legislative session dealing with retirement programs.
-Below are three bills that may impact the PERS programs.
+Below are some of the bills that may impact the PERS programs.
 You are encouraged to research and monitor PERS legislation to determine how these changes may impact you.

 To follow these bills and/or any of the other bills in currently in the Legislature, viste the Oregon State Legislative website.